7 Best Backpacking Axes + Buying Guide

 The best axes for backpacking weigh between 1.5 and 3 pounds, with a handle of 14 to 20 inches long.
 This provides a good balance between easy transport and sufficient power to cut through any log or tree.

-This article reviews the best backpacking axe for your trips to the great outdoors.
-This is specifically for backpackers, not all campers – I’ve selected the axes considering their weight and other features that are important for backpackers who hike and travel the great outdoors on foot and carrying everything they need on their back.
+This article reviews the best backpacking axe from my trips to the great outdoors.
+This is specifically for backpackers, not all campers – I’ve selected the axes considering their weight and other important features for backpackers who hike on foot and carry everything they need on their back.

 Best Overall